cikandin/mobx_tool/README.md

 # MobX DevTools

-A Chrome extension to track and debug MobX state like Redux DevTools.
+A Chrome extension to track and debug MobX state.

 ## Features